leannmlindsey/gpu_local_ht/README.md

-# GPU local assembly kernels for MHM2 on Nvidia Hardware
+# GPU local assembly kernel for MHM2 on Nvidia Hardware
 To build and run tests

 ```bash